 CRH Medical Corporation is a North American company focused on providing gastroenterologists throughout the United States with innovative services and products for the treatment of gastrointestinal diseases.
 In 2014, CRH became a full-service gastroenterology anesthesia company that provides anesthesia services for patients undergoing endoscopic procedures in ambulatory surgical centers.
-To date, CRH has completed 23 anesthesia acquisitions.
-CRH now serves 52 ambulatory surgical centers in eleven states and performs more than 350,000 procedures annually.
+To date, CRH has completed 30 anesthesia acquisitions, and now serves 66 ambulatory surgical centers in 13 states.
 In addition, CRH owns the CRH O’Regan System, a single-use, disposable, hemorrhoid banding technology that is safe and highly effective in treating all grades of hemorrhoids.
 CRH distributes the O’Regan System, treatment protocols, operational and marketing expertise as a complete, turnkey package directly to gastroenterology practices, creating meaningful relationships with the gastroenterologists it serves.
 CRH’s O’Regan System is currently used in all 48 lower US states.

 Constantine Davides, CFA